 Once the foundation is ready, materials are on-site, and permits are in hand, installation moves quickly.
 A single court typically takes 5 to 7 days for a certified crew to complete.

 One note on installation crews: the quality of the installation directly affects how the court plays and how long it lasts.
 Glass panels that are not properly anchored flex under wind load.
-Turf that is not properly laid creates surface irregularities that affect ball bounce.
+Turf that is not properly laid creates surface irregularities that impact ball bounce or cause tyou to trip.
 Use certified crews who have installed the specific manufacturer system you purchased.

 Step 6: Launch and Operations Setup